-Emphasizing the events leading to integration in the 1960s, the forthcoming film features commentary by author William E. O’Brien and the architect Arthur J. Clement, who attended a segregated state park as a child.
+Emphasizing the events leading to integration in the 1960s, the film features commentary by author William E. O’Brien and the architect Arthur J. Clement, who attended a segregated state park camp as a child.
 Dramatic images and live footage bring this painful history into contemporary focus.
-A spring 2023 release is planned.

 Read about segregated state park history in Landscapes of Exclusion: State Parks and Jim Crow in the American South.